-These easy eggless madeleines are especially delicious straight out of the oven and paired with a big cup of coffee.
+These easy chocolate dipped madeleines are so buttery and pillowy soft!
+They are especially delicious paired with a big cup of coffee.

 First things first, I ordered a couple of madeleine pans from Amazon.
-I wouldn’t say these are absolutely necessary, but obviously if you want that signature shell shape, you will want to grab a pan or two.
 I tested a few different pans before landing on these, which are the ones I ultimately was most happy with and would recommend!
 Keep in mind that some pans will yield smaller or larger madeleine cookies, but overall they will still be Just As Tasty!

 Despite having to test this one a few times, I have to say I was so excited to have nailed the cakey madeleine taste and texture without eggs.

 Why You'll Love This Recipe

 - They simply taste amazing!
 Honestly, it was hard not to just eat all of the batter before popping them in the oven..

 - The texture.
 So fluffy.
 So pillowy.
 So buttery.
 No one will know these are gluten free chocolate dipped madeleines, because the texture is so much like the classic cookie you know and love.

 - There are so many ways to dress these eggless madeleines up.
 If you wanted to skip the chocolate, you could sprinkle with some powdered sugar.
 Delicious!